 Not all seafood has the same mercury content.
 The smaller the animal, the less mercury it has.

-Enjoy seafood with low mercury content freely.
-Those with moderate levels can be eaten frequently but not daily.
+Enjoy seafood with low mercury content 2-3 times per week.
+Those with moderate levels can be eaten about once a week.
 Foods high in mercury should be mostly avoided or eaten only a couple of times per month.

 Besides the mercury levels, another drawback when following a pescatarian keto diet is that you might have some nutrient deficiencies.
 If you are not careful, you can have the same deficiencies often found in a vegetarian diet.